tsuzu/kal/README.md

 When the `json` tag is present, and matches the first word of the field comment in all but casing, the linter will suggest that the comment be updated to match the `json` tag.

+## Integers

+The `integers` linter checks for usage of unsupported integer types.
+Only `int32` and `int64` types should be used in APIs, and other integer types, including unsigned integers are forbidden.

 ## JSONTags

 The `jsontags` linter checks that all fields in the API types have a `json` tag, and that those tags are correctly formatted.